sp-hash/TeamBlackMiner/README.md

 Miner requirements
 Windows 10 or linux.
 ALL AMD cards supported
-Nvidia Cuda 11.2 and 11.4 only
+NVIDIA card with compute 5.0 or newer.

 windows:
 Visual studio 2015-2019 Redistributable Package
 Run ansicolor.reg script for colors
 Latest NVIDIA driver, or newer than v460.89
-NVIDIA card with compute 5.0 or newer.

 Support for older cuda versions, windows 8.1 and 7 has been deprecated.